rawphp-framework/rawphp-docs/docs/objects/router.md

 ## Route names

 Application routes can be assigned a name.
 This is useful if you want to programmatically generate a URL to a specific route with the router's `pathFor()` method.
-Each routing method described above returns a `\Slim\Route` object, and this object exposes a `setName()` method.
+Each routing method described above returns a route object exposes a `setName()` method.

 ```
 $app->get('/hello/{name}', function ($request, $response, $args) {